Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Path and Cycle Construction

 \subsection{Minimum Weight Cycle Construction}

 Our minimum weight cycle algorithms (Section~\ref{sec:mwcub}) can be modified to construct cycles using techniques similar to those used for replacement path construction.
-We modify the APSP algorithm to compute the next vertex to $u$, $First(u,v)$, on any $u$-$v$ path, and use this to construct shortest paths that are part of a minimum weight cycle.
+At each vertex on the MWC, we compute the next vertex on the cycle with $O(n)$ overhead, thus the total round complexity of the algorithm computing exact weights and constructing cycles is unchanged.
+Our main tool is to modify the APSP subroutine used in the MWC algorithms to compute the next vertex to $u$, $First(u,v)$, on any $u$-$v$ path, and use this to construct shortest paths that are part of a minimum weight cycle.

 To reconstruct a minimum weight cycle through each node (ANSC), every vertex has a routing table of size up to $n$, with the entry corresponding to vertex $u$ representing the next vertex on a minimum cycle through $u$.

 We can also consider an on-the-fly model where we are given a vertex $u$ and need to construct a minimum weight cycle through $u$, with the advantage that we reduce the space used per node.
+Our on-the-fly algorithms require storing the $\Theta(n)$-sized routing table for APSP ($u$ stores $First(u,v)$ for each $v$); this is a reasonable assumption since APSP routing tables are important information that can be used in other contexts as well.
+In addition to the routing table, we only need to store $O(1)$ additional information per node to construct MWC or ANSC on-the-fly.